Read the latest publication from the Aging Brain Cohort:

 During the second day, we will collect a blood sample (for DNA analysis) and capture pictures of your brain using magnetic resonance imaging (MRI).
 You will be compensated for your participation (up to $150 in VISA prepaid gift cards).

 While participants will not benefit directly from being in this study, they will be compensated for time spent with our staff.
 Data from the ABC study will help researchers understand the relationship between various biologic measures (e.g. MRI, EEG and DNA) and age-related cognitive decline and stroke.

-If you are over the age of 60 and can understand spoken and written English you may be able to participate.
+If you are age 20-80 and can understand spoken and written English you may be able to participate.
 Check your eligibility by clicking the link below and answering a few questions.
 If you qualify for participation, our friendly study staff will contact you by phone to tell you more about the study.